 I’m headed to France this summer, so in preparation (and anticipation!), I decided to dust off a vintage cook book my mom found for me at a garage sale and give Julia Child’s coq au vin a try.
 I recruited my husband Pete to help by taking photos each step of the way as I made this dinner classic.

 It’s quite a treasured find, The French Chef Cookbook by Julia Child.
-One of Julia’s originals published in the 1960s, it even has show notes for each of the episodes where the recipes were featured.
+One of Julia’s originals published in the 1960s, it even has show notes for each of the show episodes where the recipes were featured.
 There’s thumb prints and sauce stains on some of the pages, all trademarks of a cookbook that was well used and loved.

 The title pages have a sticker indicating that it’s from the cookbook collection of Doris Howe Smith, who passed away in 1992.
 On the sticker, there’s a dedication explaining that Doris appreciated good food and loved to read.
 She also loved to discuss the recipes she found.
 So, if you’re part of Doris’ family, or this reminds you of your own mother or grandmother, know that your cherished cookbooks and recipes live on.

 Now, on to Julia Child’s Coq Au Vin.
 Though it takes a little time, think of each step as a way of adding more flavor.
-There’s a handful of key ingredients in coq au vin (bacon, onions, mushrooms, butter, and red wine), that create that umami (savory) flavor when layered together one at a time.
+There’s a handful of key ingredients in coq au vin (bacon, onions, mushrooms, butter, and red wine), that create a delicious flavor when layered together one at a time.
 The only ingredient I added that wasn’t in the original recipe was carrots, for their added texture and color.

 Make This Too!
 Another French classic: Easy Beef Bouruignon Recipe